This new credit card automatically earns 5% cash back wherever you use it most | CNN Underscored

 The Citi Custom Cash Card earns its rewards in the form of Citi ThankYou points, which can be converted to cash back or redeemed for gift cards, merchandise or travel at a rate of 1 cent per point.
 So if you make a $100 purchase in a 5% category, you’ll earn 500 points that can be redeemed for $5 in cash back.

-But when you combine the Citi Custom Cash Card with a premium Citi ThankYou card such as the Citi Prestige® Card or Citi Premier℠ Card, you gain the option to transfer your ThankYou points to any of Citi’s 16 airline partners, making the points worth potentially more than 1 cent each if you use them strategically.
+But when you combine the Citi Custom Cash Card with a premium Citi ThankYou card, such as the Citi Prestige® Card or Citi Premier℠ Card, you gain the option to transfer your ThankYou points to any of Citi’s 16 airline partners, making the points worth potentially more than 1 cent each if you use them strategically.

 A sign-up bonus and an introductory APR offer